The Greater Green Bay YMCA Mission

 During their time here, all campers and students are taught about the natural environment here at camp.
 As they learn how the plants, animals, and natural features are connected they also learn to appreciate the system as a whole.
 Kids are often guided through quiet moments that encourage them to notice and appreciate the benefits they feel when surrounded by the beautiful simplicity of nature.
 The more kids connect with nature, the more they will protect it as they grow.

-Compassion for All - The YMCA is an organization for all, and as a YMCA Camp, U-Nah-Li-Ya is commited to being a place for all.
+Compassion for All - The YMCA is an organization for all, and as a YMCA Camp, U-Nah-Li-Ya is committed to being a place for all.
 And we don't stop there, we take an active role in guiding students and campers to be a part of that commitment by treating all beings, including themselves with compassion.

 Hug and High 5 Permission